aakashs11/Gesture-recognization-Sign-Language-Interpretation/README.md

 # Part-1.
-Transfer learning to create models for geture detection
+Transfer learning to create models for gesture detection
 ## Dataset can be found on

 https://www.kaggle.com/grassknoted/asl-alphabet